guymargalit/poool-party/posts/learning-how-to-code.md

 There should be a tab that looks like some lines and circles.
 When you hover over it, it should say "Source Control".
 Click on it and it'll show all the changes we made.
 We're gonna write a message of what we changed (just for us to keep track) in the bar that says "Message (Enter to commit...)" and then click the Checkmark above it!

->If you see a popup that says, "There ar eno staged changes to commit.
+>If you see a popup that says, "There are no staged changes to commit.
 Would you like stage all your changes and commit them directly?", click "Yes"

 Almost done, now click *Sync Changes* and it should send your new code to Github!